ivuorinen/starred/README.md

 - [laravel/framework](https://github.com/laravel/framework) - The Laravel Framework.
 - [laravel/jetstream](https://github.com/laravel/jetstream) - Tailwind scaffolding for the Laravel framework.
 - [laravel/valet](https://github.com/laravel/valet) - A more enjoyable local development experience for Mac.
+- [laravel/vat-calculator](https://github.com/laravel/vat-calculator) - Handle all the hard stuff related to EU MOSS tax/vat regulations, the way it should be.
 - [lazychaser/laravel-nestedset](https://github.com/lazychaser/laravel-nestedset) - Effective tree structures in Laravel 4-8
 - [liebig/cron](https://github.com/liebig/cron) - Job scheduling for Laravel
 - [llaville/php-compatinfo](https://github.com/llaville/php-compatinfo) - Library that find out the minimum version and the extensions required for a piece of code to run